genie-tooling/genie-tooling/docs/index.md

 *   **Hyper-Pluggable Architecture**: Almost every piece of functionality—from LLM providers and tools to data loaders and caching mechanisms—is a plugin.
 This allows you to easily swap, extend, or create custom components.
 *   **Simplified Configuration**: Utilize `FeatureSettings` within `MiddlewareConfig` for quick setup of common features, with the flexibility for detailed overrides.
 *   **Async First**: Built with `asyncio` for high-performance, I/O-bound operations common in AI applications.
 *   **`@tool` Decorator**: Effortlessly convert your existing Python functions into Genie-compatible tools with automatic metadata and schema generation.
+Remember to enable these tools via `tool_configurations` after registration.

 ## Quick Start